dkerr64/homebridge-yolink/README.md

 Normal status reporting occurs every 4 hours.
 Alerts will be reported immediately.
 If you want to check on device status more frequently then set *refreshAfter* to desired interval.

+YoLink leak sensors also report device temperature.
+If you set the *temperature* configuration setting to true then a Homebridge/HomeKit service is created to make this visible to the app.
+The name has "Temperature" appended to the end.

 ### Vibration Sensor

 HomeKit does not have a vibration sensor device type so this plugin registers these devices as a Motion Sensor.
 Normal status reporting occurs every 4 hours.
 Alerts will be reported immediately.
 If you want to check on device status more frequently then set *refreshAfter* to desired interval.

+YoLink vibration sensors also report device temperature.
+If you set the *temperature* configuration setting to true then a Homebridge/HomeKit service is created to make this visible to the app.
+The name has "Temperature" appended to the end.

 ### Motion Sensor

 Normal status reporting occurs every 4 hours.
 Alerts will be reported immediately.
 If you want to check on device status more frequently then set *refreshAfter* to desired interval.

+Some YoLink Motion sensors also report device temperature.
+If you set the *temperature* configuration setting to true then a Homebridge/HomeKit service is created to make this visible to the app.
+The name has "Temperature" appended to the end.

 ### Thermometer / Humidity Sensor